Conceiving the Future

 The extreme measures taken by China, India, and other countries account for the current association of the term “population” with coercive regimes of sterilization, forced abortion, and other human rights abuses.
 At the 1994 International Conference on Population and Development, held in Cairo, feminists from across the Global South articulated a new relationship between population and development centered around sexual and reproductive rights and women’s empowerment.
 This shift, which cast the choice to have children as a human right, precipitated a notable drop in foreign aid for family planning, which fell from $975 million a year (adjusted for inflation) at its peak in the mid-1990s to around $600 million ever since.
 “When the immediacy of crisis thinking about ‘overpopulation’ dissipated after the Cairo conference, attention and funding priorities turned to global AIDS prevention and treatment,” Sasser writes.
 “Many in the population sector have been seeking to restore population to its former funding prominence within global health ever since.”

 Then came climate change, which is almost always discussed by scientists and environmental advocates in the language of urgency, crisis, and apocalypse.
-In 2017 the Union of Concerned Scientists issued a “Warning to Humanity” about global warming for the second time in the organization’s history, repeating its appeal to stabilize population: “We are jeopardizing our future…by not perceiving continued rapid population growth as a primary driver behind many ecological and even societal threats.”
+In 2017 the Alliance of World Scientists issued a “Warning to Humanity” about global warming for the second time in the organization’s history, repeating its appeal to stabilize population: “We are jeopardizing our future…by not perceiving continued rapid population growth as a primary driver behind many ecological and even societal threats.”
 Population Matters, a UK-based nonprofit, warns on its website that “further temperature rises will have a devastating impact and more action on greenhouse gas emissions is urgently required.
 Population and climate change are inextricably linked.”
 One hears echoes, in both tone and message, of the Ehrlichs’ opening proclamation in The Population Bomb: “The battle to feed all of humanity is over…hundreds of millions of people are going to starve to death.”

 Advertisement